EnigmaCurry/d.rymcg.tech/faasd/README.md

 # Calling the OpenFaaS server to validate the credentials...
 # credentials saved for admin http://localhost:8080
 ```

+> ℹ️ faas-cli can also be used remotely if you change `localhost` to
+> the IP address of the VM, but for demo purposes the faas-cli client
+> will be used directly on the server via localhost.

 ## Create your own function